 Open Platform Designer by going Tools Platform Designer, which is a tool that makes all connection in a design work by generating the hardware description language (HDL) through a GUI where the user picks IP and connects it together, this was previously from this lab.

 It will prompt you to open a .qsys file, select ‘DE10_LITE_Qsys.qsys’ in the file explores in the project folder, hit open.
-Now you’ll see the design corresponding to 18 above.
+Now you’ll see the design corresponding to Figure 18: Initial EMIF System Block Diagram above.

 Deselect the check box for SDRAM.
 Select greyed out line checkbox for on chip.
-Refer to 27 below.Go to nios2_gen2_0 processor and in click the vectors tab, switch the interrupt and restart vectors to ‘onchip_memory2.s1’.
+Refer to Figure 27: Switching Design to On Chip below.